soffes/sstoolkit/Readme.markdown

 10. Add `-all_load -ObjC` to *Other Linker Flags*.

+11. You will need to add the following frameworks to your project:

+    * CoreGraphics
+    * QuartzCore
+    * Security

 ## Usage

 To use TWToolkit, simply add the following line to your source file.